 For your accounting, you'll want to do the bare minimum to be legally compliant and not sued by the IRS; and have financial reports to look at so you can nod and go "hmm, yes we are still burning money at an alarming rate."
 Unless you are a finance-driven business, the first 2 years are not the time to be optimizing your financial reporting.

-We use Fondo (US only) and it is unbelievably good .
-It becomes your outsourced finance team, and you submit everything through a shared Slack channel with them or via an online portal, which is remarkably straightforward to use.
+We use Fondo (US only) and they are unbelievably good.
+Fondo become your outsourced finance team, and you submit everything through a shared Slack channel with them or via an online portal, which is remarkably straightforward to use.
 Fondo will handle your tax returns, annual filing and also send you monthly management reports.
-It charges on a sliding scale based on your expenses, so I’m not sharing what we pay here for confidentiality reasons.
+They charge on a sliding scale based on your expenses.

 Don’t spend too much time making financial forecasts at an early stage – your priority should be to put together something credible to make sure you don’t run out of money in 6 months.
 For the first 1-2 years, investors need you to have some idea of what's going on financially, but it's a complete waste of time to pretend you have a detailed view of what will happen.
 However, as you start to approach $1m ARR, you should have a reasonably detailed view of what you want the next 2 years to look like, with something highly speculative 3-5 years out.

-Pry has been a game-changer for helping us build our forecasts.
+Pry (now part of Brex) has been a game-changer for helping us build our forecasts.
 Yes, we all know you can “just” do it in Excel (which you will want to do if you have a finance background), but a tool like Pry makes it so much easier to build and share your plan.
-And you can skip the 2 years chained to your desk at Goldman!
+And you can skip the 2 years chained to your desk at Goldman Sachs!

 Be responsive when it comes to re-forecasting – don't just rigidly stick to an arbitrary annual or quarterly process because it's 'standard practice'.
 We review budget vs. actuals monthly, and then reforecast as and when it feels appropriate.